Tax guide

 • Using a section number from the Income-tax Act, 2025 in a reply that concerns a proceeding initiated under the old Income Tax Act 1961.

-• Mixing AY 2026-27 filing records with Tax Year 2026-27 payment or TDS records from a different period.
+• Keep the pending assessment April AY 2026-27 filing records separate from Tax Year 2026-27 payment and TDS records.

 • Treating a headline slab, rebate, or threshold as the final tax computation without running the numbers for that specific year.